 Any intent of a murderer is impossible to prove at this point, but I think there’s a high degree of unlikeliness that cannibalism was the reason for intent.

 I had to think about this one a lot.
+Even considering it seemed ridiculous.
 I researched online a bit, too.
-During all of my travels of Central America, I’ve never once came across the concept of cannibalism.
+During all of my travels of Central America, I’ve never once came across historical evidence of cannibalism.
 Although it’s universally accepted among scholars that cannibalism once existed in pre-Columbian America, there is no basis or evidence to suggest that it still exist today.
 Inversely, there’s no evidence that it doesn’t still exist, too.
 Scientists aren’t exactly jumping at the opportunity to trek through the unknown areas of the rainforest to find cannibals.
-Overall, I believe that the people online suggesting that cannibalism was involved is mostly just sensationalism.
+Overall, I believe that the people online suggesting that cannibalism was involved is just sensationalism.

 Tourism is 6% of the Panama’s GDP (2006)